kev9504/youtube-trendings/README.md

 * country with autocomplete feature in slide-filters component *done
 * Implement Category selection and show YouTube trends by selected *done
 * category with autocomplete feature in slide-filters component *done
-* Implement Infinite scroll and append more videos to the bottom of the page
+* Implement Infinite scroll and append more videos to the bottom of the page*done
 * Fix bug with likes count *done
 * Fix bug with showing video on a separate page *done
 * Fix bug with opening filter navigation slide *done